mathwhiz1212/proxmox-notes/network-configuration.md

 Adding the `-u` flag to `ifreload` commands forces the use of the current `/etc/network/interfaces` file instead of the saved state.

-# 1 physical NIC with 2 interfaces (not the sensible VNet/VLAN way, but on the node itself, don't do this).
+# 1 physical NIC with 2 IPs (not the sensible VNet/VLAN way, but on the node itself, don't do this).

 If you want to have 2 IP addresses on the same physical network interface on your Proxmox nodes, it is considered suboptimal, but there is a way to do it.

 If you just want a different subnet, create a subnet in PfSense, or a VNet in Proxmox (or both), don't do this.

-It is preferable to buy a NIC.
+It is preferable to buy a NIC rather than do this.
 You can get cheap 1-port NICs, or used 4-port server NICs.

 This is NOT how to use different networks on VMs.
 On VMs, you can just specify a different IP address and VLAN ID (or the VNet instead of the VLAN ID if the VNet has a VLAN configured) and that should work fine.

-This is NOT how to give PfSense different IP addresses, those IP addresses are created within the PfSense mangamenet interface (probably under interfaces and interfaces > VLANs on PfSense).
+This is NOT how to give PfSense different IP addresses, those IP addresses are created within the PfSense mangamenet interface (probably under Interfaces and Interfaces > VLANs on PfSense).
 You **will** have to do that **before** you configure the nodes.

 If you want the node itself to have more than one IP address on a single NIC, you can do the following: